 There’s no fixed size to destination weddings.
 Some couples prefer to have only a handful of guests.
 Others go all-out and invite everyone to fly out.
 There are even couples who turn the wedding into a weekend affair and host multiple parties in the span of two to three days.
 As such, the wedding packages for destination weddings may vary in terms of price.

-Pros Of A Destination Wedding
+Pros and Cons of Destination Wedding

 Effortlessly Beautiful Wedding